Lalita Sahasranama

+The Lalita Sahasranama (ललितासहस्रनाम) is a Hindu religious text that enumerates the thousand names of Mother Goddess Lalita, which are held sacred in Hinduism particularly in Shaktism, the tradition focused on the worship of the Divine Feminine (Shakti).
+The text is written in Sanskrit and is a part of the Brahmanda Purana, an ancient scripture that explores the cosmic creation and the divine order of the universe.
+The names describe the goddess' various attributes, accomplishments, and symbolism in the form of mantras usually chanted or sung as a hymn.

+Lalita Devi, often known as Tripura Sundari, is a form of Shakti worshipped as the beautiful consort of Lord Shiva and a significant deity in the Hindu pantheon.
+She is considered the supreme manifestation of feminine energy and is known as the epitome of beauty, grace, power, and compassion.
+She is also seen as the source of the creation, maintenance, and destruction of the universe, embodying the entire cycle of existence.

 Etymology and names

 Etymologically, Lalita means 'She who plays'.
 In its root form, the word Lalita means 'spontaneous' which is implicitly extended to 'play'.
 Her thousand names use occasional wordplay.

 The names are organized as hymns, or stotras, but are often broken into mantras to represent all 1000 names.
 Therefore, the Sahasranama can be chanted in stotra form, or namavali form.
 The Lalita Saharanama is one of the only sahasranamas that has exactly 1000 names without repetition.

 Generally, sahasranamas use the artifice of adding words like tu, api, ca, and hi, which are conjunctions that do not necessarily add to the meaning of the name except in cases of interpretation.
 The Lalita Sahasranama does not use any such auxiliary conjunctions and is unique in being an enumeration of holy names that meets the metrical, poetical and mystic requirements of a sahasranama by their order throughout the text.

 Composition

-Lalita Sahasranama is said to have been composed by the eight vaag devis (Vasini, Kameshvari, Aruna, Vimala, Jayani, Modini, Sarveshvari, and Kaulini) upon the command of the goddess Lalita herself.
+Lalita Sahasranama is said to have been composed by the eight Vaagdevis (Vasini, Kameshvari, Aruna, Vimala, Jayani, Modini, Sarveshvari, and Kaulini) upon the command of the goddess Lalita herself.
 The text says that "One can worship Lalita only if she wishes us to do so."
 This stotra occurs in the Brahmanda Purana (history of the universe) in the chapter of discussion between Hayagriva and Sage Agasthya in Kanchipuram.
 Hayagriva is an incarnation of Vishnu with the head of a horse and is held to be the storehouse of knowledge.
 Agasthya is one of the sages of yore and one of the stars of the constellation Saptarishi.
 At the request of Agasthya, Hayagriva is said to have taught him the thousand holiest names of Lalita.
 The temple at Thirumeyachur, near Kumbakonam, is said to be where Agastya was initiated into this sahasranama.
 An alternative origin is that the Upanishad Bramham Mutt at Kanchipuram is where this initiation happened.